Title: Technology Support Analyst

 Nature and Scope of Work

-Under the direction of the Campus Technology Manager serves as a liaison between Technology Solution Services (TSS) and assigned college departments on matters related to technology support and planning.
+Under the direction of the Campus Technology Manager serves as a liaison between Information Technology Services (ITS) and assigned college departments on matters related to technology support and planning.
 Provides analysis and problem-solving, technical assistance and support coordination to staff for computer hardware, software, networking, and applications systems at a designated location.
-Interacts with and coordinates work assignments between TSS teams and assigned departments.
+Interacts with and coordinates work assignments between ITS teams and assigned departments.
 Makes decisions based on independent judgment to resolve a range of complex technical problems.
 Provides technical support to customers in a professional manner and maintains goodwill, cooperation, and productive relationships.

 Typical Duties and Responsibilities

-Coordinates and interacts with other TSS teams and functions as a liaison between TSS and users to communicate end-user needs and ensure effective solutions are implemented.
+- Coordinates and interacts with other ITS teams and functions as a liaison between ITS and users to communicate end-user needs and ensure effective solutions are implemented.

-Advises and assists with recommendations to departmental management and TSS on equipment purchases and training needs.
+- Advises and assists with recommendations to departmental management and ITS on equipment purchases and training needs.